michaelgrosner/tribeca/README.md

 Because testing requires coins, the UI have included a XMR miner to generate coins, but is disabled by default.

-Once enabled, the UI (and only the UI, that is in the browser of your client machine) will start mining XMR coins; the server machine will not mine nothing (so cpu trading cycles are not affected).
+Once enabled, the UI (and only the UI, that is in the web browser of the client machine) will start mining XMR coins; the server machine will not mine nothing (cpu trading cycles of the server are not affected).

+Is there because i use it, but you can run it too if you decide to collaborate with the development of both XMR and K.

 ### Test units and Build notes